illiumst/website/index.md

 Welcome, and thank you for visiting! :wave:

-This website is designed to give you a comprehensive [overview of my journey](/about) as a doctoral student at Ludwig Maximilian University, Munich ([LMU Munich](https://www.lmu.de)).
+This is my portfolio page build to share a comprehensive [overview](/about) of my academic and prrofessional journey.
 For more detailed information, please explore the options available in the top menu.<br>
 <figure class="third">
   <img src="/assets/images/photo/bike.jpg" alt="Bike in the Garden">